Managed Growth

 Cross Product Services (XPS)

-Superhuman, the company today is an amalgamation of three different companies each selling a single product.
-Our vision for the combined company is to build an AI native productivity suite, and that means finding a way to ensure that we sell a single cohesive whole and not three disjointed products.
+Superhuman started as an amalgamation of several different companies each selling a single product.
+Our vision for the combined company is to build an AI-native productivity suite, and that means finding a way to ensure that we sell a single cohesive whole, and not a set of disjointed products.

 The XPS team is responsible for building the spine of this new one single platform.
 That means a unified way to provision users, teams, content repositories, billing plans, and bundle purchasing flows.
-Shishir, our CEO’s guidance has been to assume that more products and companies are coming down the pike, and to design our solutions with that consideration.
+Shishir, our CEO, has guided us to assume that more products and companies are coming down the pike, and to design our solutions with that consideration.

 The team uses tools and technologies from all products, and makes changes in each of them as needed.
-We’ll have some exciting public announcements coming shortly that’ll make this unified platform a reality.
+That work has already helped make the unified platform a reality, including the launch of Superhuman Pro, Superhuman Business, and Superhuman Enterprise.

 Super Admin Experience (SAE)

-This team owns the IT Admin and the IT buyer personas for the company.
-They care deeply about having robust administrative tools, data analytics and reporting, and are critical decision makers in the purchasing and renewal lifecycle flows.
-The team builds administrative dashboards, manages content settings, data pipelines, APIs to name a few.
+We own the IT Admin and IT Buyer personas for the company - the people who decide whether Superhuman gets adopted, expanded, and renewed.
+These customers care deeply about robust administrative tooling, data analytics and reporting, and security controls, and they’re critical decision-makers across the purchasing and renewal lifecycle.
+The team builds the platform that serves them: administrative dashboards, content and policy settings, data pipelines, and APIs that span Superhuman’s products.

-SAGE scores every user, and the best ones are put in front of our sales team so that they are more effective and efficient in how they reach out to and kick off the sales process.
-Ongoing focus areas for SAGE include:
+GTM Enablement scores every user, and the best ones are put in front of our sales team so that they are more effective and efficient in how they reach out to and kick off the sales process.
+Ongoing focus areas for GTM Enablement include: